leonw774/nacre/README.md

 # NacRE

-NaRE is a lightweight, NFA-based regular expression engine that supports a subset of regex syntax.
+NacRE is a lightweight, NFA-based regular expression engine that supports a subset of regex syntax.
 It is designed to parse and match patterns efficiently using NFA.

 ## Supported Syntax